influxdata/influxdb-client-python/README.rst

 - ``org`` - default destination organization for writes and queries
 - ``token`` - the token to use for the authorization
 - ``timeout`` - socket timeout in ms (default value is 10000)
+- ``verify_ssl`` - set this to false to skip verifying SSL certificate when calling API from https server

 .. code-block:: python